ahb16e/Blanchette_lesson4/README.md

  published the project.)

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. Clearform() allows you to clear all text fields.
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. Parsefloat() allows you to convert a string to a float
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. .value() method used to return an array as a set of mumbers.